Earl Ubell: News Director at WNBC-TV

 Ubell became news director for WNBC-TV in 1972.
 He revamped the news programing there by installing the first "beat" system in any local television news operation.
 This meant that reporters specialized in different topics, like medicine or politics.
 He also added a 5 p.m. newscast and renamed the newscasts NewsCenter 4.
 These changes successfully brought the newscast from the bottom to number one in the ratings and was picked up by the other NBC stations.
 While news director at WNBC-TV, Ubell continued his science writing for other outlets, including a yearlong series in The New York Times on medicine and health in 1972.

 Radio work

 During a long strike at the Herald Tribune in 1961 Ubell formed Ubell-Loory Science Features with Stuart Loory, who worked for him on the Herald Tribune science staff.
 They did freelance magazine writing and science reporting and commentary for WNEW-FM radio in New York and the other Metromedia stations throughout the country.
 Ubell had been asked to be science editor for WNEW radio and the two of them worked together while continuing to work for the Herald Tribune.
-They covered early manned space flights for WNEW and the Herald Tribune simultaneously from Cape Canaveral.
+They covered early crewed space flights for WNEW and the Herald Tribune simultaneously from Cape Canaveral.
 After the newspaper strike ended they continued the association.